ericitaquera/mh3u_ptbr/gmd_texts_ptbr/README.md

 gmd_texts/*/*/*/*/*/*/*/*.txt
 ```

-These are the original `.gmd` script text files extracted from the Spanish version of the game.
-Each file contains dialogue lines or UI messages tied to NPCs or interface elements:
+These are the localized Portuguese versions of the `.gmd` files.
+They mirror the structure of the original files and are injected back into the game for patching.

 Example: